rust-unofficial/patterns/patterns/interpreter.md

 (CFG) defines a set of rules that describe all possible strings over some finite set of symbols, formally called alphabet.
 These strings usually has some well defined structure.
-For example, strings of all balanced parentheses
+For example, strings of all balanced parentheses:

 ```ignore
 (), (()), ()(), ()(()),..